Stacked glass payment cards with an Ft symbol, Parliament building silhouette, and Hungarian flag

 Card Issuers Serving Hungary

 Hungary's crypto market benefits from Budapest's growing tech hub status.
 The city that produced Prezi, LogMeIn, and Ustream has a developer community that skews crypto-aware, and the relatively low cost of living compared to Western European capitals makes crypto card cashback proportionally more valuable here.
-HUF 500,000/year in combined cashback and FX savings represents genuine purchasing power in Budapest.
+HUF 500,000/year in combined cashback and FX savings represents purchasing power in Budapest.

 Ready brings Starknet self-custody at 0.5-3% STRK.
 Wirex offers up to 8% at higher tiers.
 Bleap adds EEA-focused account abstraction.